Knossos from Agios Nikolaos

 Can you drive or take the bus to Knossos from Agios Nikolaos?

-Yes, you can drive to Knossos from Agios Nikolaos west along the coast road toward Heraklion in a moderate journey, with parking near the site.
+Yes, you can drive to Knossos from Agios Nikolaos, about seventy kilometres west along the E75 coast road toward Heraklion in about one hour, with parking near the site.
+You can also take the KTEL bus and change in the city.

-For those with a hire car, driving from Agios Nikolaos to Knossos is easy, following the main coastal road west toward Heraklion, on whose edge the site lies.
-The distance is moderate, so leaving in good time helps you reach the palace before the worst of the midday heat and crowds, and there is parking close to the entrance.
-Driving also gives you the freedom to combine Knossos with other sights along the way.
+Driving from Agios Nikolaos to Knossos is easy for those with a hire car, following the E75 coastal national road west toward Heraklion, on whose edge the site lies.
+The distance is about seventy kilometres and the drive takes about one hour to one hour and a quarter.
+Leaving in good time helps you reach the palace before the worst of the midday heat and crowds.
+There is parking close to the entrance.
+Driving gives you the freedom to combine Knossos with other sights along the way.

 Powered by GetYourGuide